pughlab/BCa_ATACSEQ_Project/README.md

-# modMEMOs (Modified MEMOS)
-Modified version of the previously published tool MEMOS (Mazrooei et al. 2019).

-This tool is designed to identify significant enrichment of mutations within transcription factor binding sites and flanking regions. modMEMOs can be run using either ChIP-seq or ATAC-seq data.

-## Running modMEMOS
-**Required data**

-* Mutation calls SNVs (.vcf)
-* Peaks of interest (from ChIP- or ATAC-seq or both) (.bed)
-* Fasta reference file (.fa)
-* Transcription factor's position weight matrix (.pfm)

-**modMEMOS-wrapper.sh**: the main pipeline used to execute the modMEMOs analysis.

-**shuffleTest.sh**: Will randomly shuffle transcription factor sites, overlap these regions with mutation calls and count the number of SNVs.
-This process is repeated ${NUM} times.

-**modMEMOS_ATAC_Plus_ChIP.sh**: A bash script used to prepare bed and fasta files required to run modMEMOs and to execute modMEMOS-wrapper.sh.

 # HoRSE (Hotspot of cis-Regulatory, Significantly-mutated Elements)
 An algorithm to identify hotspots of mutations within regulatory elements against a background of global and local mutation rates.